503rd Infantry Regiment (United States): Reactivation in Korea, assignment to Italy

 On 16 December 1986 both 1-503d and 2-503d were reactivated and assigned to the 2d Brigade, 2d Infantry Division in Korea when two existing infantry battalions were reflagged.
 Stationed together at Camp Hovey, they formed the division's 2d Brigade, which also included the 1st Battalion, 506th Infantry.
 Both battalions of the 503d performed annual rotations to Warrior Base, just south of the Korean Demilitarized Zone (DMZ), from where they patrolled the DMZ; manned guard posts Collier, Oullette, and 128; and served as a quick-reaction force for the DMZ.

 The 2nd Bn, 503rd Inf was inactivated on 29 September 1990 in Korea and relieved from assignment to the 2nd Infantry Division, but 1-503rd and 1-506th remained and became air assault battalions within the division.
 (Although locally referred to as air assault battalions, they were never recognized as such by DA and were employed as regular infantry battalions.)
 The 2nd Bn, 503d returned to active status as an airborne battalion on 16 December 2001 when it was assigned to the 173rd Airborne Brigade and activated in Italy.
 The company names were kept from its lineage in Korea: A Company (Able), B Company (Battle), C Company (Chosen), D Company (Destined), H Company (Hound), HHC (Blacksheep).

 Global war on terror

-In March 2003, the Turkish government refused to allow American ground forces, which were positioned at their ports, to move through Turkey in order to establish a northern front in support of "Operation Iraqi Freedom".
+In March 2003, the Turkish government refused to allow American ground forces of the 4th Infantry Division (mechanized), which were positioned at their ports, to move through Turkey in order to establish a northern front in support of "Operation Iraqi Freedom".
+The stalled plan had involved moving more than 80,000 troops through Turkey.
 America needed another option and the paratroopers of the 173rd Airborne Brigade provided that option.
 On 26 March at 2000 hours, fifteen C-17 aircraft delivered 20 heavy platforms and 959 paratroopers of the 173rd Airborne Brigade onto Bashur Drop Zone in the vicinity of Bashur, Iraq.
 This combat parachute assault was the beginning of Operation Northern Delay and established the coalition's northern front.